 Physical therapists may also prescribe medical equipment to help improve mobility, including orthotic devices such as leg braces and gait trainers.

-Occupational therapy can help those with cerebral palsy master self-care, activities of daily living, and other day-to-day tasks.
+Occupational therapy can help those with cerebral palsy master self-care, daily living activities, and other day-to-day tasks.
 Occupational therapy encourages rehabilitation through everyday activities required in daily life.
-When a child’s condition prevents them from managing tasks, it is their occupational therapist who will work to help them find a new way to reach the same goal that is within their abilities.
+When a child’s condition prevents them from managing tasks, their occupational therapist will work to help them find a new way to reach the same goal within their abilities.